elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 description: "Identifying mechanisms that enable the use of open data could be key to achieving government accountability and transparency."
 ---

 Following the launch of Data.gov - the US government portal that provides machine readable government datasets to its citizens - efforts to make government data accessible to the public seem to have burgeoned all over the world.
-According to Simon Rogers, data journalist at The Guardian:
+According to Simon Rogers [ [^1] ], data journalist at The Guardian:

 <blockquote class="quote-custom">
 <p>
- Since [the launch], the world has been deluged in open data, with cities, states and regions around the globe publishing everything from detailed crime statistics to the locations of public toilets. [^1]
+ Since [the launch], the world has been deluged in open data, with cities, states and regions around the globe publishing everything from detailed crime statistics to the locations of public toilets.
 </p>
 </blockquote>